-I remember a couple of months after joining CrossFit being in a WOD (Workout Of the Day) consisting of completing 100 burpees for time (i.e. as quickly as possible).
+I remember a couple of months after joining CrossFit being in a WOD (Workout Of the Day) consisting of completing 100 burpees for time (i.e., as quickly as possible).
 If you have never tried a burpee, look them up and then try at least 5.
-I remember being the last person trying to complete them and had over 40 left by the time the second to last person had finished.
-I was literally in a pool I sweat, I could barely breathe and I really wanted to quit.
+I remember being the last person trying to complete them and had over 40 left when the second to last person had finished.
+I was literally in a pool of sweat, I could barely breathe, and I really wanted to quit.
 I remember everyone coming over and cheering me on and encouraging me to do one more.
 One of the top finishers of that class did the last 20 burpees with me.
-I finished them and I will never forgot the experience.
+I finished them, and I will never forget the experience.

 How I Evolved

-The best thing about CrossFit in my opinion is that I saw results very quickly.
+The best thing about CrossFit, in my opinion, is that I saw results very quickly.
 While I had previously attempted to work on my fitness through “running” — jogging at best — and occasional weight lifting — using free weights that focused on individual muscle groups — the results were not visible after months of work.
-With CrossFit, I began losing weight immediately, I began feeling more energetic immediately and I was constantly challenged with new workouts instead of doing the same thing over and over.
+With CrossFit, I began losing weight immediately, I began feeling more energetic immediately, and I was constantly challenged with new workouts instead of doing the same thing repeatedly.

 As my fitness improved, I was able to do more and more activities.
 In regards to CrossFit, I was able to do the workouts with more weights and less assistance.
-In regards to everyday activities, I was able to climb stairs without getting winded and carry my son without getting tired.
+Regarding everyday activities, I was able to climb stairs without getting winded and carry my son without getting tired.
 These changes continued to motivate me and ensure that I continued to make progress.

-In terms of my diet, I was constantly learning more about processed foods, sugars, gluten, GMO, carbs, fat, and protein.
+I was constantly learning more about processed foods, sugars, gluten, GMOs, carbs, fat, and protein in terms of my diet.
 Given my increased activity level, my caloric intake also needed to increase.
-In order to increase my activity level I needed to eat foods that provided more long-term energy.
+To increase my activity level, I needed to eat foods that provided more long-term energy.
 For me, this meant an increase in fat and protein and a decrease in unhealthy carbs and sugars.

 Looking back on my second attempt to get fit, you can see the challenges I faced and the changes I made.
-For those looking to start a fitness journey, try to reflect on what you know about yourself, what your struggles are and what will motivate you to evolve.
-If you are already on a fitness journey, what have you tried and what else do you think you can try?
-Remember, becoming fit is a journey and it does not happen overnight, but you can do it!
+For those looking to start a fitness journey, try to reflect on what you know about yourself, your struggles, and what will motivate you to evolve.
+If you are already on a fitness journey, what have you tried, and what else do you think you can try?
+Remember, becoming fit is a journey, and it does not happen overnight, but you can do it!